mengbinhao/tpsautomation/README.md

 1. Win 7 professional 64 bit
 2. font size (100%, system recommend)
 3. monitor  resolution (1920 * 1080)
+4. unnormal alert box (like user has login, unnormal exit confirm)

+### 5 Note

+1.  input method need to english language

-4. UI can not be changed because locate with coordinate
+2. UI can not be changed because locate with coordinate

-5. can not use two monitor, the display location of app is weird
+3.  can not use two monitor, the display location of app is weird

-6. input method need to english language
+4.  app UI must at the top of screen, so can click it

+5.  can not popup any box to change the focus (like update system/software、usb alert)

+6.  screen could lock??????????

 ### 5 Transfer